 Brainshark has created an executable that you may run at your discretion, which will automatically send the User Batch Upload spreadsheet to Brainshark for processing.

-Upon receiving the BatchUploadUtility.zip file, you should extract its contents to a folder within the C drive of the local machine designated to run the utility..
+Upon receiving the BatchUploadUtility.zip file, you should extract its contents to a folder within the C drive of the local machine designated to run the utility.

 A config file contained in the BatchUploadUtility.zip file will require your updating once extracted to your local machine.
 This is explained in greater detail below.